-Below is an abridged version of my talk for the opening plenary session of the Association of American Colleges’ first national summit on Inspiring Intersections
+Below is the text of an abridged version of my talk for the opening plenary session of the Association of American Colleges’ first national summit on Inspiring Intersections.
+You can also watch a video of the talk here.

 I have many fond childhood memories although I concede I have none without the presence of my younger sister, Rubab.
 Rubab joined me in voicing our reluctance to wearing matching bright yellow or polka dot sundresses yet again.
 And she joined me when we easily succumbed to our mom’s pleas who had lovingly sewn the dresses using fabric bought at the flea market nearby.
 Rubab was also there, anxiously watching when I brazenly pushed out the furniture from our dad’s “office”.
 I was determined to claim all fifty square feet as our first bedroom and I’m sure my sister was also excited to no longer wake up in the middle of the night on the living room sofa bed with my feet suddenly two inches from her face.
 Upon entering the apartment and seeing the desk, chair and piles of cardboard boxes strewn across the floor, my mom looked utterly shocked and my dad’s eyes surprisingly betrayed only amusement before agreeing to take Rubab and me out the next day to buy a bunk bed.